 he three main languages offered are French, German and Spanish, which are examined at GSCE, IGCSE, A Level and IB Diploma.
 Modern Languages teaching takes place in the Modern Languages Centre, which is fully equipped with a state-of-the-art digital Language Laboratory.
 Information Technology is widely used and the Department’s resources library contains a selection of foreign language CD-ROMS and DVDs.
 In addition, there is an extensive collection of foreign language books and magazines in the School Library and pupils are encouraged to follow the news regularly.

 All pupils joining the School in the Shells (Year 9) have a choice of two languages from French, German, Spanish and Ancient Greek.
 After Shells, all pupils continue with at least one modern language to GCSE and a large number take two modern languages to GCSE.

 In the Sixth Form, pupils can opt for French, German or Spanish at A Level or they can also choose to study these languages as part of an IB Diploma course at both Higher and Standard Levels.

 In addition to the mainstream languages, it may be possible to study Italian, Japanese, Russian, Mandarin and Arabic.
 Teaching can usually be arranged in these subjects for pupils joining the School who already have experience of these languages; however Russian, Japanese, Mandarin and Arabic can only be studied ‘off timetable’ unless pupils choose the IB Diploma in the Sixth Form.
 In all cases this will need to be negotiated with the Head of Modern Languages and the Academic Director when, and if, the appropriate resources are available.
 We also do our utmost to meet the needs of bilingual students.

-A new publication in the Modern Foreign Languages Department has been produced by pupils.
-The Linguanaut is a termly languages magazine that offers an impressively wide-ranging selection of topics, written in an equally diverse collection of languages.
-Click on the image above to read the third edition.
+The Linguanaut is a termly languages magazine produced by pupils that offers an impressively wide-ranging selection of topics, written in an equally diverse collection of languages.
+Click on the image above to read the latest edition.